-- C. Wires that are originally attached to legal devices and any extensions to these wires using the same color as the manufacturer. - D. Ethernet cable used in POE cables. - R56.
-CUSTOM CIRCUITS shall not directly alter the power pathways between the ROBOT battery, PDP, motor controllers, relays (per R29-B), motors and actuators (per R27), pneumatic solenoid valves, or other elements of the ROBOT control system (items explicitly mentioned in R66).
+- C. wires that are originally attached to legal devices and any extensions to these wires using the same color as the manufacturer - D. Ethernet cable used in POE cables - \Don't modify critical power paths.
+CUSTOM CIRCUITS shall not directly alter the power pathways between the ROBOT battery, PDP/PDH, motor controllers, relays (per R503-B), motors and actuators (per R501), pneumatic solenoid valves, or other elements of the ROBOT control system (items explicitly mentioned in R701).
 Custom high impedance voltage monitoring or low impedance current monitoring circuitry connected to the ROBOT'S electrical system is acceptable, if the effect on the ROBOT outputs is inconsequential.

 A noise filter may be wired across motor leads or PWM leads.
-Such filters will not be considered CUSTOM CIRCUITS and will not be considered a violation of R56 or R73.
+Such filters will not be considered CUSTOM CIRCUITS and violate neither this rule nor R717.

-Acceptable signal filters must be fully insulated and must be one of the following:
+Acceptable signal filters must be fully insulated and must be 1 of the following:

-- A one microfarad (1 μF) or less, non-polarized, capacitor may be applied across the power leads of any motor on your ROBOT (as close to the actual motor leads as reasonably possible). - A resistor may be used as a shunt load for the PWM control signal feeding a servo.
+• a 1 microfarad (1 $\mu$ F) or less, non-polarized, capacitor may be applied across the power leads of any motor on your ROBOT (as close to the actual motor leads as reasonably possible) or a resistor may be used as a shunt load for the PWM control signal feeding a servo.

-9.8 Control, Command & Signals System
+9.7 Control, Command & Signals System

-R57.
-ROBOTS must be controlled via one (1) programmable National Instruments roboRIO (P/N: am3000), with image version FRC_roboRIO_2020_v10 or later.
+\Control the ROBOT with a roboRIO.
+ROBOTS must be controlled via 1 programmable NI roboRIO or roboRIO 2.0 (P/N am3000 or am3000a, both versions referred to throughout this manual as "roboRIO"), with image version 2022\v4.0 or later.

 There are no rules that prohibit co-processors, provided commands originate from the roboRIO to enable and disable all power regulating devices.
-This includes motor controllers legally wired to the CAN-bus.
+This includes motor controllers legally wired to the CAN bus.

-- R58.
-One (1) OpenMesh Wireless Bridge (P/N: OM5P-AN or OM5P-AC), that has been configured with the appropriate encryption key for your team number at each event, is the only permitted device for communicating to and from the ROBOT during the MATCH. - R59.
-The roboRIO Ethernet PORT must be connected to the Wireless Bridge PORT labeled "18-24 vPOE," closest to the power connector (either directly, via a network switch, or via a CAT5 Ethernet pigtail).
+- R702 \Communicate with the ROBOT with the specified radio.
+1 OpenMesh wireless bridge (P/N: OM5P-AN or OM5P-AC), that has been configured with the appropriate encryption key for your team number at each event, is the only permitted device for communicating to and from the ROBOT during the MATCH. - \Use specific Ethernet port for roboRIO.
+The roboRIO Ethernet port must be connected to the wireless bridge port labeled "18-24 vPOE" (either directly, via a network switch, via an RPM, or via a CAT5 Ethernet pigtail).

 Note: Placing a switch between the roboRIO and radio may impede the ability for FIELD STAFF to troubleshoot roboRIO connection issues on the FIELD.
-Teams may be asked to try directly connecting from the radio to roboRIO as part of troubleshooting efforts.
+Teams may be asked to connect directly between the radio and the roboRIO as part of troubleshooting efforts.